 The Request to Change Master's Programs Form is initiated by the student when changing to a new Master's program (or a concentration/specialization), or to change from a doctoral program to a Master's program.
-Applicants must meet with both the new and old graduate advisors (if applicable) to obtain permission.
+Students must meet with both the new and old graduate advisors (if applicable) to obtain permission.

 After the student has met with the new and old advisors (if applicable) then the completed form is submitted to Graduate Affairs for processing.